Table of Contents

 - What are recommended exercises once a torn meniscus has been repaired?

 - What is the prognosis of a torn meniscus?
 Is it possible to prevent a torn meniscus?

 Introduction to the knee

 The knee is the largest joint in the body.
 The knee allows the leg to bend where the femur (thighbone) attaches to the tibia (shinbone).
 The knee flexes and extends, allowing the body to perform many activities, from walking and running to climbing and squatting.
-There are a variety of structures that surround the knee and allow it to bend and to protect the knee joint from injury.
+There are a variety of structures that surround the knee and allow it to bend and that protect the knee joint from injury.

-The quadriceps and hamstring muscles are responsible for moving the leg at the knee.
+The quadriceps and hamstring muscles are responsible for moving the knee joint.
 When the quadriceps muscles (located on the front the thigh) contract, the knee extends or straightens.
 The hamstring muscles, located on the back of the thigh, are responsible for flexing or bending the knee.
-These muscles are also important in protecting the knee from being injured, acting to stabilize the knee, and prevent it from being pushed in directions it isn't meant to go.
+These muscles are also important in protecting the knee from being injured by acting to stabilize the knee and preventing it from being pushed in directions that it isn't meant to go.

-There are four ligaments that stabilize the knee joint and provide stability during knee movement, the medical and lateral collateral ligaments (MCL, LCL) and the anterior and posterior cruciate ligaments (ACL, PCL).
+There are four ligaments that stabilize the knee joint at rest and during movement: the medical and lateral collateral ligaments (MCL, LCL) and the anterior and posterior cruciate ligaments (ACL, PCL).

 Cartilage within the joint provides cushioning to protect the bones from of the routine stresses of walking, running, and climbing.
 The medial and lateral meniscus are two thicker wedge-shaped pads of cartilage attached to top of the tibia (shin bone), called the tibial plateau.
 Each meniscus is curved in a C-shape, with the front part of the cartilage called the anterior horn and the back part called the posterior horn.